 - The Graduate Certificate in Autism Spectrum Disorders is offered as a 3-course certificate sequence to prepare experienced educators, administrators and related service providers to assume a leadership role in the development and implementation of educational programs for students with autism in school settings.
 Graduate Certificate Program for more information.

-- Applications available for the Maine Autism Leader Team.
-Districts are invited to participate in the Maine Autism Leader Team (MALT) training hosted by the maine autism Institute for Education and Research and the Maine Department of Education.
-Ten – 12 school-based or agency-based teams will be chosen for the 2015-16 academic year.
+- Applications available for the Maine Autism Leader Team Training.
+Districts are invited to participate in the Maine Autism Leader Team (MALT) training hosted by the Maine Autism Institute for Education and Research and the Maine Department of Education.
+Ten – 12 school-based or agency-based teams will be chosen for the 2016-17 academic year.
 Overview and application: (PDF Version) (Website Version).